 Acknowledgement of the Gunaikurnai as Traditional Owners

-An acknowledgement of the Gunaikurnai people as Traditional Owners is required at the commencement of all major official events occurring within the Agreement Area.
-An acknowledgement is a deeply personal statement of respect and appreciation and should reflect the thoughts of the individual speaking.
+An Acknowledgement is a deeply personal statement of respect and appreciation and should reflect the thoughts of the individual speaking.
 It should not speak on behalf of Traditional Owners.

-As a base, the following words should be used when acknowledging the Ancestors of the Gunaikurnai people as the Traditional Owners:
+As a base, the following words should be used when acknowledging the Gunaikurnai people as the Traditional Owners of Country:

-“I would like to acknowledge the Ancestors of the Gunaikurnai People, the Traditional Owners of the land on which we are gathered and pay my respects to their Elders both past and present and emerging leaders”.
+“I would like to acknowledge the Gunaikurnai People as the Traditional Owners of the land on which we are gathered, and pay my respects to their Elders past and present, and future”.

 *In this region, GLaWAC represents people recognised as Traditional Owners under the Native Title Consent Determination from the Brabralung, Brataualung, Brayakaulung, Krauatungalung and Tatungalung clans.